 Rachel, Wife of Rabbi Akiva

-The JT version, which tells of the economic assistance that Rabbi Akiva’s wife rendered her husband, does not involve the husband’s long absence from home.
-In this it disagrees with the BT version.
-The third version of the story, found in the two editions of Avot de-Rabbi Nathan, seems to reject the stories of both the BT and the JT.
+The Jerusalem Talmud version, which tells of the economic assistance that Rabbi Akiva’s wife rendered her husband, does not involve the husband’s long absence from home.
+In this it disagrees with the Babylonian version.
+The third version of the story, found in the two editions of Avot de-Rabbi Nathan, seems to reject the stories of both the Babylonian Talmud and the Jerusalem Talmud.
 It relates how Rabbi Akiva started off as a pauper and an ignoramus, deciding on his own initiative to go and study.
 He already had an adult son when he began school.
 While he was learning he also supported himself economically.
 Yet the story ends with Rabbi Akiva buying his wife a golden crown; when questioned about the inappropriateness of his actions, he responds by claiming that his wife too had “suffered much with me in the Torah.”

-Only in Avot de-Rabbi Nathan version A (the later version of this midrash), is the name Rachel found.
+Only in Avot de-Rabbi Nathan version A (the later version of this A type of non-halakhic literary activitiy of the Rabbis for interpreting non-legal material according to special principles of interpretation (hermeneutical rules).midrash), is the name Rachel found.
 It seems to be based on a misreading of the text in BT Ketubbot 62b, where we are informed that Rabbi Akiva’s daughter had acted like her mother with regard to her husband—Simeon Ben Azzai—obviously allowing him to go away on his studies for a lengthy period.
-This statement is followed by a saying intended to describe the daughter’s actions—????? ??? ????? ????—the sheep went after the sheep.
-The word ????? means sheep and the name ???—Rachel—is derived from the same root.
+This statement is followed by a saying intended to describe the daughter’s actions, the sheep went after the sheep.
+The word rakhila means sheep and the name Rachel is derived from the same root.
 Avot de-Rabbi Nathan interpreted the saying as naming the woman.

 Aderet, Avraham.
 “The